 8. When your kids play with kids of all ages during get togethers.
 Friends aren’t made because you were born in the same year.
 My kids are usually the youngest at the homeschool dates, but when was the last time you worked with or hung out with people who were the exact same age as you?
 It’s important to be able to relate to your peers, but I like how my kids are learning to get along with kids of all ages.

 9. When you see your child can’t sit still, needs lots of attention, lives to make others laugh, pretends to know the answers to questions AKA “She would SO not succeed in regular school.”
-This is my mantra with Fofo.
+This is my mantra with Harley.
 I don’t want to spend all my time answering phone calls from the school or sitting in the principals office because she taught the whole class a song about butts.
 Because she would do that.

 10. When your child has trouble starting to read.
 I think this is one of the best pros of homeschooling.
 What kind of pressure would my daughter have faced at school?
 She was almost 8 when she learned to read.
-She loved books and knew her letter but something wasn’t clicking.
+She loved books and knew her letters but something wasn’t clicking.
 In her own time she was able to start reading and she has never looked back!
 I am glad my kids are in a learning environment that will cater to their needs as they face challenges in their future schooling.